chyla/OutputMatchTestingTool/README.md

 # Output Match Testing Tool

-Testing tool for checking programs console output.
+Testing tool for checking program console output.

 ## Overview

-The tool allows you to check the program correctness.
+The tool allows you to check the correctness of the program.
 It will run the SUT (System Under Test) program with specified input and match the standard output and exit code to assumptions given in test file.